Come On George!: Box office

-Critical reception
+Critical

+The Monthly Film Bulletin wrote: "Although this film opens slowly, once it gets under way the fun is fast and furious. ...
+The songs are, perhaps, not so catchy as usual, but otherwise this is Formby fun at its best."

+Kine Weekly wrote: "Riotous slapstick comedy ...
+Every gag in the book is roped in, and many more are added, and all have benefit of George Formby's inimitability.
+A versatile supporting cast, directorial resource, and generous production qualities are effective and considerable makeweight.
+The sum total is cast-iron light entertainment for the masses.
+Incidentally, it's a gift for the troops.
+Excellent general booking."

 Hal Erickson wrote in Allmovie: "Come on George! was a product of George Formby's peak movie years."

 According to TV Guide "this is one of" Formby's "lesser efforts".

 Halliwell's Film Guide noted a "standard comedy vehicle, well-mounted, with the star at his box office peak".

-In "thiswaydown.org", Finn Clark wrote: "the first half isn't very good...
-However the story picks up as it moves along until by the end, it's a charming little romp that made me laugh and made me happy".